How to Avoid Life Insurance Denial

 This leads to potential confusion, only to allow the insurance company to later claim that the application response was erroenous, and that the insurance company therefore could refuse to honor the promises in the Life Insurance Policy.

-A Sampling Of California Case Law Regarding Life Insurance Policy Issues:
+A Sampling Of California Case Law

 In Thompson v.
 Occidental Life Insurance Company of Calif.
 (1973) 9 Cal.3d 904, the husband/insured purchased a life policy naming his wife as the beneficiary.
 After the husband’s accidental death, the life insurance company denied coverage and returned the policy premium.